liveahero-wiki/liveahero-wiki.github.io/guide/index.md

 After winning the game will continue the story until you're prompted to call a hero, simply follow the instruction and call your hero, The game will then proceed to instruct you to add your newly called hero as a member of your team it will also instruct you to level it up similar to how you will be doing the same for your future units.

-If all of this is fulfilled you will be then redirected to the Home UI where you can choose [Quest] (https://liveahero-wiki.github.io/guide/quest/), event, [sales ] (https://liveahero-wiki.github.io/guide/sale/) and a plethora of other menus.
+If all of this is fulfilled you will be then redirected to the Home UI where you can choose [Quest](/guide/quest/), event, [sales](/guide/sale/) and a plethora of other menus.

 ## Summon Currency